mpvader/signalk.github.io/overview.md

   <figcaption>Technical and Legal Barriers</figcaption>
 </figure>

+## [The Internet of Things](#) <a class="anchor" id="IoT"></a>
-Finally, and most importantly, both NMEA standards and the other proprietary protocols in the industry were developed when the instruments on the average boat were much simpler and much less capable.
-In a world where your home thermostat is connected to the Internet and the number of worldwide Internet connected devices is projected to exceed 70 billion by 2025, it seems archaic that your boat is still an island to itself.
+In a world where even your home thermostat can be connected to the Internet, and the number of worldwide internet connected devices is projected to exceed 70 billion by 2025, there is no more need for your boat to be an island to itself.

 After all, there are lots of other boats out there, and lots of other sources of information, all of which could be of interest and benefit to you.
 In the modern connected world, shouldn’t you be able to access that information from your